dduriba/dduriba.github.io/_posts/English/2025-01-12-cyberpunk-2077-shards.md

 Much has changed over the past seventy-five years from when cybernetic implants first hit the mass market.
 Many in the field of history of technology have argued cyberware is a positive force for progress, and many have argued the opposite.
 This book attempts to describe and contextualize the changes - for better or worse - that it has introduced to our professional and personal lives.
 How has cyberware led us to where we are today, and where is it taking us next?
 </div>

-## KENDACHI - NEW SPRING CATALOGUE
+## Kendachi - New Spring Catalogue
 {: .notice--cyberpunk-red}

 <div class="cyberpunk-bg cyberpunk-cyan">